Changing the trajectory of fatherhood one dad at a time.

 - What will I do when they cry (and they will!) and how will I soothe them?

-This 2-hour program provides a hands on overview of baby’s basic needs, the “things every parent needs to know and how to build a solid relationship with your child from the very first day.
-Not only do dads learn how to meet baby’s cycle of care, they learn a framework for solid fathering for all of their child’s ages and stages.
+This 3-hour course provides a hands on overview of baby’s basic needs, including the things every parent needs to know, and how to build a solid relationship with your child from the very first day.
+Not only do dads learn how to meet baby’s needs, they learn a framework for solid fathering through all of their child’s ages and stages.